 Place the dates in a saucepan with 1 C water.
 Bring to a boil over high heat, then reduce the heat to medium and simmer until softened, about 5 minutes.
 Remove from the heat, stir in the baking soda, and set aside.
 When adding the baking soda, the mixture will foam up and may even turn a little green.
 Don’t panic – it’s just science in action, and it’s perfectly okay.

 Place the butter and sugar in a large bowl.
 Beat with a hand mixer on high speed until the mixture is well combined and lighter in color, about 4 minutes, then beat in the vanilla.
 Be sure to beat for the full time, as this incorporates air into the batter that will help the cake rise later.
 It will be a wet, gloppy batter, so it needs all the help it can get!

 Add the eggs, one at a time, and beat well after each addition.
 The batter will take on a much creamier consistency with the addition of each egg.
-After incorporating the last egg, stir in the flour and mix well, but gently, with a wooden spoon.
-The batter will thicken a bit.
+After incorporating the last egg, add the date mixture and mix well.

 Pour the batter into the greased pan.